 QIP follows an established process to develop informative, accurate, and timely resources for the SLDS Grant Program.
 First, we compile an outline.
 For this project, we worked with data systems experts to create an outline based on an SLDS Best Practices Conference session.
 We then wrote the first draft, incorporating information and images gathered from seven state SLDS teams that have used dynamic reporting tools.
 Next, subject matter experts and state representatives reviewed the draft, and we made revisions based on their feedback.
 To prepare the final document for publication, we used Adobe InDesign to design it and export it as a PDF document.
 We then ensured that the file was Section 508 compliant—that is, accessible to a wide audience—using Adobe Acrobat.

 The final issue brief is featured on both the SLDS program's Public Domain Clearinghouse and the National Center for Education Statistics website’s SLDS Publications page.
 It was promoted along with other new products in the monthly SLDS New Resources email and the quarterly SLDS Update e-newsletter, both of which are edited, designed, and distributed by QIP.

-This article highlights just one of the many resources that have been developed by QIP through the Education Data Technical Assistance Program (EDTAP) for the SLDS Grant Program.
+This article highlights just a few of the many resources that have been developed by QIP through the Education Data Technical Assistance Program (EDTAP) for the SLDS Grant Program.
 Other QIP-supported SLDS Grant Program resources include additional issue briefs, summaries of technical assistance webinars, informational videos, practice and process guides, templates, self-assessments, web pages, and more.